chromium/chromium/content/browser/compute_pressure/README.md

 compute pressure state from the operating system.
 This interface is also a dependency injection point for tests.

-`content::PressureServiceImpl` serves all the mojo connections for a frame.
+`content::PressureServiceImpl` serves the mojo connection for a frame.
 Each instance is owned by a `content::RenderFrameHostImpl`.
-The class receives `device::mojom::PressureState` from `device::PressureManagerImpl` and broadcasts the information to the `blink::PressureObserver` instances.
+The class receives `device::mojom::PressureState` from `device::PressureManagerImpl` and broadcasts the information to the `blink::PressureObserverManager` instance.

 `content::PressureQuantizer` implements the quantization logic that converts a high-entropy `device::mojom::PressureState` into a low-entropy one, which